 Chaeson National Park Treks

-If you want to go to Mae Kampong on a day trip try to avoid the weekends.
-Avoid the long weekends especially.
-We recommend you to stay overnight in Mae Kampong in one of the home stays.
+If you want to go to Mae Kampong on a day trip, try to avoid the weekends.
+Avoid the long weekends, especially.
+We recommend you to stay overnight in Mae Kampong in one of the homestays.
 They are really well managed and surprisingly comfortable.
 The owners are very hospitable.
 Temperatures in Mae Kampong are in general about 5 degrees lower than in Chiang Mai.
-Water is streaming through the village constantly giving a very nice soundtrack for a sound sleep.
+Water is streaming through the village always giving a very nice soundtrack for a sound sleep.

 The village might have changed a lot, but the forest has not.
 It is still as beautiful as it was in 2004.
 The trekking is superb with dense forest alternating with fantastic views.
 In 2015 I trekked up to Doi Mon Lan again.
 The trail was not easy to find, proof that very few people make it up to the summit.
 It is advisable to drive up to the ranger station of Chaeson National Park and start hiking from there.